Teamspeak-Query-Plugin-Framework/tsqpf-plugin-privatechannel/README.md

 ### Usage

-   Connect to your Teamspeak server, open the frameworks chat window and send '!channel' message to it.
+   Connect to your Teamspeak server, open the frameworks chat window and send '!channel'.
 You will receive a syntax notice.
+If you want to create a channel use '!channel <password>'.